-A middle-aged lady had her hair washed seven times (this much because the stylist was trying to get the colouring right), while leaning back over the edge of the sink.
+A middle-aged lady had her hair washed seven times (the stylist was trying to get the colouring right) while leaning back over the edge of the sink.

 Many mechanisms and factors might lead to a ‘vascular event’ in this situation, potentially causing a stroke.

-Any direct pressure on the artery – especially likely to happen at this loop level – can cause a reflex contraction of the muscular coat of the artery.
+Any direct pressure on the artery, which is especially likely to happen as it loops, can cause a reflex contraction of the muscular coat of the artery.
 Temporary stress like this won’t usually cause a problem – perhaps just momentary dizziness?

-A small tear – which can sometimes lead to a dissection – in the inner muscular coat of the artery can, apart from causing pain, potentially rupture into the internal space of the artery where the high-pressure blood flows.
-A stroke might just develop from this – generally after some delay (at least a few hours).
+A small tear in the artery in the inner muscular coat of the artery can sometimes lead to a dissection.
+This, apart from causing pain, can potentially rupture into the internal space of the artery just where the high-pressure blood flows.
+A stroke might develop from this, generally after some delay (at least a few hours).

 The moral of the story?
-Always have your hair washed leaning forward over the sink.
-Never backwards.
+If you are over fifty, always have your hair washed leaning forward over the sink, and never backwards.